spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

        alt="A block diagram of a four-stage instruction pipeline.
 The stages are labeled F for Fetch instruction, D for Decode instruction, E for Execute operation, and W for Write results.
 These stages are connected in sequence and separated by interstage buffers labeled B1, B2, and B3.">
   <figcaption>Figure 1 : Computer Organization [5e] by Hamacher et. al..</figcaption>
 </figure>
+Pipeline stages aren't connected end to end, they are separated by Interstage Buffers.
+Initially, I thought, yep, makes sense.
+The buffer was an effective 'conveyer belt' of sorts, it decouples the stages, allowing, e.g: A 'Fetch' stage can simply dump-and-run its output into it's connected buffer(B1 in this instance).
+Correspondingly start working on the next instruction.
+Honestly, I wasn't too happy with this explanation.
+I got stuck on a plot hole.
+>*If the faster stage (let's say Stage 1) finishes its job in 30 minutes but has to wait for the 40-minute clock, why does it need to "dump" its result into a buffer?
+Why can't it just "hold" the result for those 10 minutes, and then pass it to Stage 2 at the clock tick?*
+If it can wait, why the need for a separate "in-tray"?
+The answer to this should have been obvious to me, essentially:
+- A Pipeline Stage is made of '*Combinational*' logic.
+The very instant it's inputs change, it's reflected in the output simultaneously, there is no 'waiting' in this realm.
+- Whereas, the Interstage Buffer is made of '*Sequential* logic.
+It has a hold button, which is tied to the system clock.

+This aided in mending a seam that was being a bother.
+The buffer isn't just a convenience; it's a necessity.
+Without it, as soon as Pipeline Stage would be done with it's job, it would immediately forward it to the next stage, without a bother, indifferent of the fact, if the next stage is already busy, or if the clock cycle has hit yet!
+Let's go through a step-by-step to make sure we're on the same page, we will use a more simple 2 Stage Pipeline setup.
+Parameters: S1: Stage 1(takes 2ns), S2: Stage 2(takes 10ns), B1: Buffer, System Clock: 10ns;

+- **AT T=0 ns (The Clock Ticks!):**

+    - **B1**'s "gate" opens.
+It latches the result of I0​ (which S1 had prepared).
+B1's output _instantly_ becomes the stable I0​ result.

+    - **S2** (slow) sees this new, stable I0​ result at its input and _immediately_ starts its 10 ns calculation.

+    - **S1** (fast) is fed the new I1​ instruction and _immediately_ starts its 2 ns calculation.

+- **AT T=2 ns:**

+    - **S1**'s calculation is **finished**.
+Its output wires (which are connected to B1's _input_) now hold the stable, final result for I1​.

+    - **B1** sees this new I1​ result, but its "gate" is **closed**.
+It _ignores_ this new value.

+    - **Crucially, B1** continues to output the _old_ I0​ result to S2.

+    - **S2** is only 20% done with its I0​ calculation.
+It continues working, completely _shielded_ by B1 from S1's new, irrelevant-for-now result.

+- **BETWEEN T=2 ns and T=10 ns (The 8ns Wait):**

+    - **S1** is completely **IDLE**.
+It has done its job.
+It's now just "shouting" the I1​ result at B1's closed "gate" for the next 8 ns.

+    - **S2** is _actively calculating_ I0​ for this entire duration.

+    - **B1**'s only job is to be a **"shield,"** holding the I0​ result rock-solid so S2 can work in peace.

+- **AT T=10 ns (The Clock Ticks Again!):**

+    - This is the simultaneous handoff!

+    - A final register latches the I0​ result from S2's output.
+I0​ is _done_.

+    - **B1**'s "gate" _instantly_ opens and latches the I1​ result that S1 has had waiting for 8 ns.
+B1's output now switches from I0​ to I1​.

+    - **S2**'s input instantly sees the new I1​ result from B1.
+It _immediately_ starts its 10 ns calculation on I1​.

+    - **S1** is _immediately_ fed the I2​ instruction and starts its 2 ns calculation.

+## The Concurrency Parallel: The "Disaster" (Race Conditions) 🎃